- Posted by Multi-Care Medical

-How to Know if You Fractured Your Foot
+How to Know if You Broke Your Foot

 While a sprain mainly affects the ligaments of the foot, a fracture takes place when a bone is partially or completely broken.
 When fractures happen, sprains typically also occur alongside, but the reverse is not true.
 A fracture requires treatment and immobilization right away.

 - Immediate, throbbing pain that may be accompanied by foot deformity;